PETIMOT: A Novel Framework for Inferring Protein Motions from Sparse Data Using SE(3)-Equivariant Graph Neural Networks: Architecture

-\paragraph{Graph Construction.} The protein is represented as a graph where nodes correspond to the residues, and edges capture spatial relationships.
-For each residue $i$, we connect to its $k$ nearest neighbors based on C$\alpha$ distances and $l$ randomly selected residues.
+\paragraph{Dual-track representation.} PETIMOT processes protein sequences through a message-passing neural network that simultaneously handles residue embeddings and motion vectors in local coordinate frames (Fig. \ref{fig:architecture}).
+For each residue $i$, we define and update a node embedding $\mathbf{s}_i \in \mathbb{R}^d$ initialized from pLM features and a set of $K$ motion vectors $\{\vec{x}_{ik}\}_{k=1}^K \in \mathbb{R}^{3\times K}$ initialized randomly.
+The message passing procedure is detailed in Algorithm \ref{alg:PETIMOT} of Appendix \ref{MPBlockA}.
+The protein is represented as a graph where nodes correspond to the residues, and edges capture spatial relationships.
+We connect each residue $i$ to its $k$ nearest neighbors based on C$\alpha$ distances in the input structure and $l$ randomly selected residues.
 This hybrid connectivity scheme ensures both local geometric consistency and global information flow, while maintaining sparsity for computational efficiency.
 Indeed, our model scales {\em linearly} with the length $N$ of a protein.
-In our base model we set $k=5$ and $l=10$. \paragraph{Node features.} We chose ProstT5 as our default protein language model for initialising node embeddings \citep{heinzinger2023prostt5}.
-This structure-aware pLM offers an excellent balance between model size -- including the number of parameters and embedding dimensionality -- and performance \citep{lombard2024seamoon}. \paragraph{Local Reference Frames.} Each residue's backbone atoms (N, CA, C) define a local reference frame through a rigid transformation $T_i \in SE(3)$.
+In our base model we set $k=5$ and $l=10$. \paragraph{Node and edge features.} We chose ProstT5 as our default pLM for initialising node embeddings \cite{heinzinger2023prostt5}.
+This structure-aware pLM offers an excellent balance between model size -- including the number of parameters and embedding dimensionality -- and performance \cite{lombard2024seamoon}.
+Each residue's backbone atoms (N, CA, C) define a local reference frame through a rigid transformation $T_i \in SE(3)$.
 For each residue pair $(i,j)$, we compute their relative transformation $T_{ij} = T_i^{-1} \circ T_j$ from which we extract the rotation $R_{ij} \in SO(3)$ and translation $\vec{t}_{ij} \in \mathbb{R}^3$.
-Under global rotations and translations of the protein, these relative transformations remain invariant. \paragraph{Edge Features.} Edge features $e_{ij}$ provide an SE(3)-invariant encoding of the protein structure through relative orientations, translational offsets, protein chain distance, and a complete description of peptide plane positioning captured by pairwise backbone atom distances.
+Under global rotations and translations of the protein, these relative transformations remain invariant.
+Edge features $e_{ij}$ provide an SE(3)-invariant encoding of the protein structure through relative orientations, translational offsets, protein chain distance, and a complete description of peptide plane positioning captured by pairwise backbone atom distances.
 See Appendix \ref{featuresA} for more details.
-The training procedure is detailed in Appendix \ref{ref:traning}.